BIGSTORY Network

 Urban Spaces That Divide Instead of Connect

 Cities that once fostered community through necessity now prioritize security and convenience.
 Gated societies, high-rises, and vanishing public parks have reduced the everyday encounters that once sustained trust and familiarity.
-Neighbors become strangers by design.
+Neighbors become strangers by design not just because we've closed our doors, but because the 'neutral ground' between those doors—the spaces where we can exist without a transaction—is quietly disappearing.
 It's possible to live among thousands and still know no one.

 These forces don't operate in isolation—they compound.
 A young professional migrates for work, spends hours scrolling alone, lacks the language to name what's wrong, works without colleagues, and lives in a building designed to keep people apart.
 By the time loneliness sets in, it feels inevitable.